MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 }
 ```

 During an analysis a .docx file is enriched with comments (the readability anomaly findings).
 The .docx file is then saved as a new file with a "-rat.docx" suffix.
 This ensures that the original document cannot be corrupted by RAT.
-In case a document is analysed that already has a "-rat.docx" suffix, the [b]very same[/b] document is altered.
+In case a document is analysed that already has a "-rat.docx" suffix, the **very same** document is altered.

 ![Results](/doc-images/results-docx.PNG)